andreabellome/astra-documentation/docs/matlab/Plot and save/plotPLTS_tt.md

 - For each planet, compute and plot its orbit over the specified time range.
 - The orbits are plotted in Astronomical Units (AU) with the Sun's position marked as a yellow point.

+## OUTPUT
+- fig   : Handle to the figure created or used for plotting.

 ## Function Signature
 ```matlab